Cranberry Sauce With Vanilla And Cinnamon

 What You’ll Love About This Recipe

 - Super easy: This recipe is so simple and easy.
-It takes about 10 minutes to prep and then there is just a long simmer time.
+It takes about 10 minutes to prep and then a long simmer time.

 - Make it ahead: You can make this sauce the day before your Thanksgiving dinner, or you can make it earlier because it keeps well in the fridge and the freezer.